AdaCore/spark2014/docs/ug/appendix.rst

 Flow Analysis Limitations
 -------------------------

 #.
-Flow of information caused by record assignments is not captured
+Flow dependencies caused by record assignments is not captured with perfect
-   with perfect accuracy.
-This means that information of one field might incorrectly be considered to participate in the derivation of another field that it does not really participate in.
+   accuracy.
+This means that the value of one field might incorrectly be considered to participate in the derivation of another field that it does not really participate in.

 Proof Limitations
 -----------------